Fast and Simple Sorting Using Partial Information: Topological Heapsort with Lookahead

 \item [] Case 1: $H$ is non-empty, and either $B$ is empty or its minimum-level vertex is greater than $\Findmin(H)$.
 Set $v \gets \Deletemin(H)$.
 Delete $v$ from $G$, add $v$ to $L$, and insert any new non-bottleneck sources into $H$.

 \item [] Case 2: $B$ is non-empty, and either $H$ is empty or its smallest vertex is larger than the maximum-level vertex in $B$.
 Delete each vertex in $B$, add these vertices in increasing order by level to $L$, delete them from $G$, and insert any new non-bottleneck sources into $H$.
-Then refill $B$ with the bottlenecks not yet deleted from $G$ in increasing order by level, up to and including the first undeleted marked bottleneck.
-If all undeleted bottlenecks are unmarked, add all of them to $B$; if all bottlenecks have been deleted from $G$, $B$ remains empty and stays empty for the duration of the algorithm.
+Then refill $B$ with the next chunk, if any.

-\item [] Case 3: Cases 1 and 2 do not apply.
+\item [] Case 3: Cases 1 and 2 do not apply; that is, $H$ and $B$ are non-empty and the smallest vertex in $H$ is smaller than the largest vertex in $B$.
 Set $v \gets \Findmin(H)$.
 Find the largest vertex $x$ in $B$ that is less than $v$.
 To find $x$, compare $v$ to the first, second, fourth, eighth, \dots{} vertex in $B$ until finding two consecutively compared vertices $y$ and $z$ in $B$ such that $y < v < z$.
 Then do a binary search on the set of vertices in $B$ between $y$ and $z$ to find $x$.
 If $x$ is the $j$-th vertex in $B$, this search takes $\OO(1+\log j)$ time and $\OO(1+\log j)$ comparisons.
 Process the bottlenecks $u$ in $B$ up to and including $x$ in increasing order by level.
-To process a bottleneck $u$, delete it from $B$ and from $G$, and add it to $L$.
+To process a bottleneck $u$, add it to $L$ and delete it from $B$ and from $G$.

 \end{itemize}

 We shall show that topological heapsort with lookahead is correct and efficient on any graph.
 As we have shown, the added complication of handling the bottlenecks separately is unnecessary unless most of the vertices are bottlenecks.